time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/Mapping syntax.md

-Currently mappings between source groups and database tables are defined with a notation baed of `prolog` clauses with special operators.
+Currently mappings between source groups and database tables are defined with a notation based on `prolog` clauses with special operators.

 Here is an example of a mapping, in the current notation: